isgandarliulvi/rag-project/README.md

 ## 📄 Document Chatbot - Azure RAG Project

-This project is a Retrieval-Augmented Generation (RAG) application that allows you to chat with your own PDF documents.
-Users can ask natural language questions about the uploaded document, and the AI—powered by Azure OpenAI services—generates answers based solely on the information contained in that document.
+This project is a Retrieval-Augmented Generation (RAG) application built with Streamlit that allows you to chat with your own PDF documents.
+Users can ask natural language questions about the uploaded document, and the AI powered by Azure OpenAI services generates answers based solely on the information contained in that document.

 ## 🚀 Demo